 A major benefit of self build and renovation is the ability to engage with ‘off-piste’ techniques, innovative design and cutting-edge technology and materials.
 However, do not ever associate these with traditional costing and lower build prices.

-Labour rates can also change quite quickly.
-That’s bad news for estimates that aren’t very recently completed.
-A homeowner going back to a builder to confirm a go-ahead on an estimate supplied six months ago might find that their figures are no longer relevant which will affect the whole planning process.
+Price increases in labour and materials is bad news for estimates that aren’t very recently completed.
+A homeowner going back to a builder to confirm a go-ahead on an estimate supplied six months ago might find that their figures are no longer relevant, which will affect the whole planning process.

-Measure All the Work, Not Just the Headlines
+9. Measure all the Work, Not Just the Headlines

 When estimating costs, measurement of the work from the drawings and specification is vital.
 The main point here is that appreciating the full scope of the work is key.
 If we consider brickwork, for example, measuring the elevations will give you a good guess as to the overall job, but check that you have included the ‘extra overs’ — raking cuts at gables, forming cavities, weep holes, pointing after scaffold removal, band courses, building in lintels, etc. should all be accounted for.